adaptris/interlok-docs-legacy/pages/advanced/advanced-webspheremq-ssl.md

 You will need to add the following 3 JVM parameters to your Interlok start script.

- - -Djavax.net.ssl.trustStore=<location of the client trust store>
+ - -Djavax.net.ssl.trustStore=location of the client trust store above
- - -Djavax.net.ssl.keyStore=<location of the client trust store>
+ - -Djavax.net.ssl.keyStore=location of the client trust store above
  - -Djavax.net.ssl.keyStorePassword=MyKeyStorePassword

 Optionally, you can also add debugging to help figure out any errors during SSL communication;